M1-CHPS/glhpc/docs/lab5.md

 How much time is spent in the BLS algorithm ?

-Which would be more time-efficient for an engineer: optimizing the data loading process or the BLS algorithm?
+Which would be more time-efficient for an engineer: optimizing the data loading process or optimizing the BLS algorithm?

 #### e) Build a flamegraph for bls

-Run the following
+Run the following commands
 ```sh title="Flamegraph"
 # Download the Flamegraph tool suite
 git clone https://github.com/brendangregg/FlameGraph